 Proper training is crucial for the effective use of ship safety equipment during emergencies.
 Conducting regular safety drills and hands-on training sessions ensures that crew members:

-Well-trained crew members contribute significantly to the overall safety and preparedness of the vessel.
+Did you know?
+Well-trained crew members contribute significantly to the overall safety and preparedness of the vessel, potentially reducing accident rates by up to 70%.

 Replacing Expired or Faulty Equipment